LiamMarrinan/Latin102/translation1.md

 Identify the form pollicitus est. What dictionary form would you look under to find this verb?  ❌ *What dictionary form would you look under to find this verb?*

-> 3rd, singular, perfect, (deponent, so written in passive but translated in active) **indicative, in dictionary polliceor
+> 3rd, singular, perfect, (deponent, so written in passive but translated in active) **indicative, in dictionary under polliceor**

 Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case.